The answer to the question “what is the best recruitment software for agencies in the UK?” is simple: There isn’t one.

 So, which is the best recruitment software supplier in the UK?

-However, there is one thing that every UK staffing agency should seriously consider when selecting a new CRM software.
+However, there is one thing that UK agencies of all sizes should seriously consider when selecting a new CRM software.
 Support.
 We recently conducted a survey where 50% of our responders stated that a supplier’s quality of support plays an important role in their decision making.

 Your new database is a business-critical application.
 You are dependent on it.
 If it’s not available, or your users are not able to operate it, you have a major problem.
 It doesn’t matter how powerful the functionality if you can’t log in.